Linting Standards and Guidelines

 Specific configuration for each linter:

-- errcheck: Checks type assertions, allows for intentional ignores
+- errcheck: Checks type assertions, allows

 - gosec: Medium severity/confidence threshold with specific rule exclusions